 Almost all of our clients begin their CRPS compensation claims with non-specialist law firms; usually the large factory-type law firms who advertise in the media.
 Unfortunately, not only can their lack of knowledge and understanding and general poor standards cause damage to your claim, but their corner-cutting can actually delay the time to settlement.
 This is because when we take over your claim there is inevitably a lot of work for us to do initially in order to put right all of the problems they have created and to get the claim back on track.

 Of course, as we have said above, every claim is different and that affects and determines the amount of evidence that is required in each individual case before we can advise you accurately on the value of your claim.
 Avoid any solicitor who claims to be able to value your claim accurately at the outset.
 This is impossible and is a clear demonstration that they are not a specialist CRPS compensation claim solicitor.

 Another factor relevant to time is that some defendant insurance companies will throw every possible obstacle in your path in an attempt to undermine you and your claim and delay settlement.
 We are experts at anticipating and navigating around these obstacles, but this all affects the time to settlement.

-In simple terms, we settle claims as quickly as is possible without cutting corners and never losing sight of the overriding importance of maximising the amount of CRPS compensation that you need to protect you and your family for the future.
+Put simply, we settle claims as quickly as possible without cutting corners and never losing sight of the overriding importance of maximising the amount of CRPS compensation that you need to protect you and your family for the future.
 In the meantime, we always do our best to keep you afloat financially with interim payments.